Best Road Trips from Sydney (Itinerary Ideas)

 The Blue Mountains are a majestic fixture of the Australian terrain and one of the best scenic drives in Sydney.
 Take the M4 Motorway and Great Western Highway for 1200 km of carved mountains and valleys, thick ancient rainforest, and historic towns only an hour and a half out of Sydney.

 Once you reach Lithgow on your Sydney to Blue Mountains drive, toss a coin to figure out the rest!
-Heads mean north towards Mudgee and Orange, tails mean east driving back towards Sydney.
+Heads mean north towards Mudgee and Orange, and tails mean east driving back towards Sydney.
 Both ways are good options.

 Things to do in the Blue Mountains